initiative-sh/initiative.sh/data/help.md

 * `load [name]` (or just `[name]`) loads the named entry from your journal or recently generated entries.
 * `delete [name]` deletes a journal entry.

+The journal also tracks the current time.
+When you start a game, the time is day 1 at 8:00 am.

+* `now` shows the current time.
+* `+[number][d, h, m, s, or r]` advances time by a given number of days, hours, minutes, seconds, or rounds.
+For instance, `+8h` advances time by 8 hours.
+* `-[number][d, h, m, s, or r]` rewinds time by the same.
+* You can skip the number to advance or rewind time by a single unit, so `+d` advances to the next day.